What is CODE4her?

 The first CODE4her session started in January, 2017 and consisted of five 2.5 hour meetings held roughly once a month .These meetings took place on the BGSU campus.

-A repeat of the first session is now underway to accommodate all girls who were on the wait list and did not get into the first session.
+A repeat of the first session accommodated 32 girls who were on the wait list and did not get into the first session.

 The entire first session revolved around an introduction to programming through an exploration of LEGO Mindstorms EV3 robots.
 Participants learned the basic principles of programming through this fun and highly interactive session.
 Each mentor worked with two mentees during all five meetings to build a close relationship.